w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Architectural Differences: Polkadot and Ethereum

-As previously mentioned, Ethereum is a **general-purpose** virtual machine that is able to run sandboxed programs written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.
+As previously mentioned, Ethereum is a **general-purpose** virtual machine that is able to run sandboxed programs are written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.

 Ethereum operates as a single chain, homogenous chain.
 Each Ethereum node is divided into two
-layers: the **consensus** and **execution** layer.
-Each layer is respectively responsible for handling the block validation information, peer discovery, and Proof-of-Stake (if applicable) of the Ethereum client.
+layers: the **consensus** and **execution** layers.
+Each layer is respectively responsible for handling the block validation information, peer discovery, and Proof-of-Stake of the Ethereum client.

 Polkadot's primary component is the **relay chain**, which is a homogenous **sharded** network.
-The relay chain aggregates information from its shards, parachains, where consensus and finality are agreed upon by Polkadot validators.
+The relay chain aggregates information from its shards, the parachains, where consensus and finality are agreed upon by Polkadot validators.
 In essence, one can look at Polkadot as a series of **runtimes**, which are state transition functions used to describe parachains (shards), as well as Polkadot itself.
-Like Ethereum, Polkadot clients abstract away many of their responsibilities into various components, built using Substrate.
+Like Ethereum, Polkadot clients abstract away many of their responsibilities into various components built using Substrate.

 ### Forks, Upgrades, and Governance

-Ethereum governance is done off-chain, where a variety of stakeholders come to consensus through some other medium other than the protocol itself.
+Ethereum governance is done off-chain, where a variety of stakeholders come to a consensus through some other medium other than the protocol itself.
 Upgrades on Ethereum will follow the standard hard-fork procedure, requiring validators to upgrade their nodes to implement protocol changes.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance](./learn-opengov.md) with a multicameral system.
-There are several avenues to issue proposals, e.g. from the on-chain Council, the Technical Committee, or the public.
+There are several avenues to issue proposals, e.g., from the on-chain Council, the Technical Committee, or the public.
 All proposals ultimately pass through a public referendum, where the majority of tokens can always control the outcome. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses adaptive quorum biasing to set the passing threshold for low-turnout referenda.
 Referenda can cover various topics,